Team

 L

-• Learned to adapt research methods for older adults with varying levels of digital literacy
+• Learned how to adapt research methods for older adults with varying levels of digital literacy, improving inclusivity and participation quality

-• Discovered the importance of data trust and transparency in health tech adoption
+• Recognized the critical role of trust and data transparency in driving adoption of health technologies

-• Practiced storytelling with research, making complex findings clear and engaging for diverse audiences
+• Practiced storytelling with research, making complex findings accessible to both technical and non-technical audiences

 ther Projects